 The Creative Writing programme at University of Glasgow is the oldest and most prestigious in Scotland, with a strong ethos of encouraging a supportive community of writers and an openness to form and genre.

 - you should be currently enrolled at an international higher education institution.

 If your first language is not English, you must meet our minimum proficiency level:

-- International English Language Testing System (IELTS) Academic module (not General Training) overall score of 7.0
+- International English Language Testing System (IELTS) Academic module (not General Training) overall score of 6.5, if possible

 - we also accept equivalent scores in other recognised qualifications such as ibTOEFL, CAE, CPE and more

 - visit eligibility